 Social isolation and loneliness have been linked to many serious health conditions in older adults, including increased rates of anxiety, depression, dementia, and even increased risk of stroke and heart disease.

 When possible, make time for social activities both in and outside the home.
 If mobility allows, exercise and walking clubs are great options.
-Or art classes or book clubs might be a good fit for seniors looking to increase socialization.
+Art classes or book clubs might also be a good fit for seniors looking to increase socialization.
 Hobbies keep people healthy no matter what the age.

 4. Ask for Help

 Sometimes, it is best to know when caregiving should be turned over to professionals.
-There are many options in elderly care facilities, depending on the independence level of the adult.
+There are many options in elderly care facilities or at-home caregivers, depending on the independence level of the adult.
 The best option is often to hire a NDIS Service provider to help senior citizens with severe limitations or disabilities.

 Older loved ones that require medical surveillance may fare best in a nursing home.
-Those that need less assistance may enjoy an assisted living community.
+Those elderly that need less assistance may enjoy an assisted living community.